DNYoussef/AIVillage/README.md

    - Continuous Learning: Rapidly integrates new experiences.
    - SAGE Framework: Enables recursive self-improvement through assistant-checker-reviser cycle.
    - Decision Making: Utilizes advanced algorithms (MCTS and DPO) for effective choices.
+4. IncentiveModel: A sophisticated model for calculating and managing incentives for agents based on their performance and task complexity.

 ## Self-Evolving System